 - Mindset – Successful execution requires collaboration and commitment.
 To accelerate execution, individuals need to be engaged and passionate about the strategy.
 Connecting the strategy to personal success is critical.

 - Capability – Companies that excel in execution invest heavily in building the skills and capabilities necessary for execution.
 These include but are not limited to business acumen, leadership, sales and project management.

 BTS’s Strategy Execution Journey involves a multi-phase process leveraging a powerful execution diagnostic tool, intensely customized and best-in-class experiential learning methods, C-suite involvement as coaches and teachers, and a results assurance methodology.

 The following is the BTS four-phase strategy execution journey:

 - Determine Execution Readiness: A diagnostic tool determines execution readiness at multiple levels of the organization and indicates gaps and opportunities.

 - Measurement and Feedback: Continuous learning and checkpoints maximize impact.
-Short, ‘bite-sized’ online modules sustain the learning and appeal to next-generation learners.
+Short, ‘bite-size’, on-line modules sustain the learning and appeal to next generation learners.
 A final success case analyzes business impact.

 It’s difficult to imagine a major athletic team facing serious competition without a comprehensive plan to create alignment, build capability through practice and pursue high performance.
-The same is true for corporations.
-The winners in business will be the organizations that move beyond traditional strategy communication to dynamically engage, align and build capability of leaders.
+Winners in business will be the organizations that move beyond traditional strategy communication to dynamically engage, align and build capability of leaders.

-The BTS Strategy Execution Journey leverages more than 25 years of BTS expertise.
+The BTS Strategy Execution Journey leverages over 25 years of BTS expertise.
 It is simply the most effective way to accelerate execution through people.